Free & Low-Cost Resources for Eating Disorder Help

 If you’d like to investigate eating disorders and find out how they’re treated, the Centre for Clinical Interventions could be just the right space for you.

-Run by the Australian government, the group offers downloadable workbooks filled with exercises to help you identify negative thought patterns, change your eating habits, and test your fears.
+Run by the Australian government, the group offers downloadable workbooks filled with exercises to help you identify negative thought patterns, change your eating habits and other disorder symptoms, and test your fears.

 Information sheets with more information on eating disorders are also available.
 It may even help to print them out to help explain your condition to friends and family.